Alternative Spring Break

 Spring 2021 trips

-City and Community Engagement sponsors 10 trips across the United States and Latin America focusing on topics ranging from education, to environmental conservation, to animal rights.
+City and Community Engagement will sponsor up to 7 Alterative Weekend trips across New England focusing on community response to the impacts of the COVID-19 pandemic.
 Learn more about each trip below.
 For more details on the Alternative Spring Break Program and FAQs, please review the ASB guidebook.